 Barrie’s Active Transportation Strategy is a blueprint for enhancing walking and cycling infrastructure, programs and initiatives.
 The strategy identifies long-term recommendations to help guide implementation and provides City staff and its partners with tools, references and guidelines to aid in the future of active transportation decision making.

 Cycling infrastructure is implemented via three streams:

 Using active transportation modes (walking, cycling) to travel to and from school is an excellent opportunity for school-aged children and their caregivers to develop health habits and combat an increasingly sedentary lifestyle.

 The Simcoe Muskoka On the Move and School Travel Planning are active school travel initiatives led by the Simcoe Muskoka District Health Unit in partnership with the City and local school boards.
 The objective is to support children to reach the goal of at least 60 minutes of moderate to vigorous physical activity daily by using active forms of transportation in a safe and sustainable way.

 Walking / Pedestrians

 Walking is an important transportation mode for short trips and a great way to get physical activity.
-As pedestrians are the most vulnerable road user; safety is of the utmost importance.
-Refer to the following safety resources to familiarize yourself with safety tips and best practices.
+As pedestrians are the most vulnerable road user, safety is of the utmost importance.
+Refer to these safety resources to familiarize yourself with safety tips and best practices: